Parts of Car Interior and Their Functions Explained

 Turn Signal Indicator

 All four corners of the vehicle have turn signal lights.
-These indicators are typically displayed as green arrows on the dashboard of a car, pointing in the direction of the upcoming turn.
+These indicators are typically displayed as green arrows on the dashboard, pointing in the direction of the upcoming turn.

-There may be a turn signal lever on the left-hand side of the steering wheel in some models of automobiles, which forms part of the car interior.
+In some automobile models, a turn signal lever may be on the left-hand side of the steering wheel, which forms part of the car interior.

 Air Ventilation

-Ventilation systems are now standard equipment in most automobiles, and the air conditioner is another name for it.
-For the most part, it’s offered in two ways.
+Ventilation systems are now standard equipment in most automobiles, and the air conditioner is another name for them.
+They are generally offered in two ways.

 The air conditioning system cools the vehicle’s interior by recirculating the air.